arlindnimanii/Bank-system/README.md

 Import the database_dump.sql file into your MySQL database.

+Alternatively, you can use the MySQL command line:

+sh
+Copy code
+mysql -u [username] -p [database_name] < database/database_dump.sql
 Connect Database to DB Browser
 Open DB Browser for SQLite.
 Open your MySQL database using the connection settings.
-Ensure the database is properly connected to IntelliJ IDEA using the JDBC drive
+Ensure the database is properly connected to IntelliJ IDEA using the JDBC driver.
+Configure the Project
+Update the database connection settings in the application.properties or application.yaml file located in the src/main/resources directory.

+Run the Application
+Open the project in IntelliJ IDEA.
+Build and run the project.